Abu Julia: Online career

 Sbeita published his first video under the pseudonym Abu Julia to Facebook on August 17, 2020.
 He describes video editing as a skill he had learned during the first COVID-19 lockdown in the United Kingdom.
 Prior to this, he describes experimenting with short phone-recorded videos on a personal account.

 Many of his videos demonstrate dishes from across the Arab world, with a particular focus on Levantine cuisine, though he also cooks a range of European and Asian dishes.
 He said he was initially encouraged to focus on Palestinian cuisine, but he decided otherwise in order to broaden his audience, saying that the biggest propaganda for Palestinian cooks would be for him to reach notoriety through cooking a range of foods.
 He has discussed the tension between preserving traditional recipes and techniques and adapting new versions, particularly with regard to allergy sufferers and people living in the diaspora without access to traditional ingredients.
-He has also described the difficulty he has faced in publishing videos on traditional dishes such as tabbouleh and mansaf, both of which garnered criticism from Lebanese and Jordanian followers respectively, for being insufficiently authentic.